jquense/yup/README.md

 Allow a value to be one of a specified type.
 For casting `oneOfType` will lookup the specified type using isValidSync.

+#### `alternatives.promiseOrType(schema: Schema): Schema`

+Allow a value to be a promise which is resolved to the type specified.
+Casting is not supported, it will return the promise instead of the actual value.

 ## Extending Schema Types

 The simplest way to extend an existing type is just to cache a configured schema and use that through your application.